JOE WERTZ Washington DC @joewertz

 Eve’s two part radio series aired on Marketplace in February 2018.
 Listen here, “Farm-to-table comes to a Louisiana jail,” and “Montana inmates learn job and life skills while raising cattle on prison ranch.”

-Joe Fassler is features editor at The New Food Economy, a digital magazine about the political, economic, and cultural forces shaping the way we eat.
+Joe Fassler is deputy editor at The Counter, a digital magazine about the political, economic, and cultural forces shaping the way we eat.
 He’s also a longtime contributor to The Atlantic, where he runs the “By Heart” series of author interviews, recently collected in Light the Dark: Creativity, Inspiration, and the Artistic Process (Penguin, 2017).
 In 2011, his food and public health reporting for TheAtlantic.com was a finalist for the James Beard Foundation Award in Journalism.

 Corby Kummer is a senior editor at The Atlantic and the author of The Joy of Coffee and The Pleasures of Slow Food, the first book in English on the Slow Food movement.
 He has been restaurant critic of New York, Boston, and Atlanta Magazines and food and food policy columnist for The New Republic.
 He is editor-in-chief of Ideas: The Magazine of the Aspen Institute and is launching Food and Society at the Aspen Institute, a program dedicated to improving the country’s food supply and public health.
 He is a weekly featured commentator on food and food policy on WGBH’s Boston Public Radio.
 He has received five James Beard Journalism Awards.